Tag

 Adversarial Transferability: Why Black-Box Attacks Work at All

 Adversarial examples transfer across models with different architectures and training sets.
-Understanding why changes what you think defenses need to accomplish.
+Understanding why changes what you think defenses need to

 - red-team